Q-Minh/nihu/dox/tut_custom_kernel.md

 \snippet custom_kernel.mex.cpp udefine

-The kernel is derived from ::kernel_base, and a constructor is provided that constructs the kernel object from a single Poisson's ratio value.
+The kernel is derived from NiHu::kernel_base, and a constructor is provided that constructs the kernel object from a single Poisson's ratio value.

 The traction kernel {#tut_custom_kernel_tractionkernel}
 -------------------